Danila-Bain/typst-theorems/src/utils.typ

 ///
 /// - kinds (array): A list of figure kinds (e.g. `"theorem"`, `"definition"`,
 ///   ...) to include in the selector.
-/// - except (array): A list of figure kinds to exclude from the resulting selector.
+/// - except (array): A list of figure kinds to exclude from the resulting
+///   selector.
+///
+/// -> selector
 #let figure-where-kind-in(kinds, except: ()) = {
   return selector.or(
     ..kinds